junxit/us-congress-bills-119/metadata.md

 - 2025-02-25 — The House rose from the Committee of the Whole House on the state of the Union to report H. Con.
 Res.
 14.
 - 2025-02-25 — The Speaker designated the Honorable Steve Womack to act as Chairman of the Committee.
 - 2025-02-25 — The previous question was ordered pursuant to the rule.
+- 2025-04-02 — Received in the Senate.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 38.